Experimental psychology: Within- and between-subjects designs

-Two basic approaches to research design are within-subjects design and between-subjects design.
+Two basic approaches to research design are within-subject design and between-subjects design.
 In within-subjects or repeated measures designs, each participant serves in more than one or perhaps all of the conditions of a study.
 In between-subjects designs each participant serves in only one condition of an experiment.
 Within-subjects designs have significant advantages over between-subjects designs, especially when it comes to complex factorial designs that have many conditions.
 In particular, within-subjects designs eliminate person confounds, that is, they get rid of effects caused by differences among subjects that are irrelevant to the phenomenon under study.
 However, the within-subject design has the serious disadvantage of possible sequence effects.
 Because each participant serves in more than one condition, the passage of time or the performance of an earlier task may affect the performance of a later task.
 For example, a participant might learn something from the first task that affects the second.